AppertaFoundation/care-precision-ui/README.md

   - Add in to file .env.local (root directory) `REACT_APP_STATIC=true`
   - And `$ yarn start`

+### Other configurations
+Switches (you can add them into .env.local or .env.production:
+1. To use fake api only for Infection control:
+REACT_APP_STATIC_COVID=true

 ## Understanding the structure of the Care Protect UI application